c3am/corexy-vslot-3dprinter/README.md

 - v-wheels
 V-wheels are cheaper than linear rails but might not be as durable/reliable in the long run.
-That is why this printer can be built with linear rails for the x and y axes which experience the most movement.

 - bed is supported on 4 corners
 This ensures that the bed is moving perpendicular to the xy-plane reliably.